TaylorJadin/jadin.me/content/posts/2023/11/hacking-on-owncasts-ui-for-reclaimtv/index.md

 Emboldened by the relative ease of adding Peertube videos from the page, later on we decided to replace Owncast's built-in chat with an embed of the #livestreams channel of our Discord.
 This leverages [Widgetbot](https://widgetbot.io) for the actual embedding, which we've used for our workshop and flex course [watch sites](https://watch.reclaimed.tech/open-publishing-ecosystems) at Reclaim for a while now, and it works great!
 The real trick was figuring out how to effectively replace Owncast's pre-existing chat feature with this.
 For technical reasons that I don't understand super well[^1], Owncast doesn't let us merely edit the default page, we'd have to do it purely from the browser-side using Javascript to replace the chat.

-[^1]: Owncast is distributed as a single binary that you run, and so I think to change some of its templates entirely we'd need to fork the code and build our own version, then run that forked version in Docker, which would be a pain compared to the way I've done it here.
+[^1]: Owncast is distributed as a single binary that you run, and so I think to change some of its templates entirely we'd need to fork the code and build our own version, then run that forked version, which would be a pain compared to the way I've done it here.

 The javascript was pretty tricky for me to figure out here, as I just haven't done this kind of thing before.
 After doing some basic exploration and proof-of-concepting using the Developer tools in my browser, I knew that basically I needed to set up an iframe, then replace a particular div on the desktop version, and another one on the mobile version.